coreboot/coreboot/Documentation/mainboard/asus/p8z77-v_le_plus.md

 ## Known issues

-- RTL8111F here has no EEPROM for vital product data such as MAC address, which is also not being properly programmed.
-You may need to fuse your MAC address with [rtnicpg] instead.
 - For 7.1 analog audio to work, at least the front channel (green jack) must be connected.

 ## Untested